CraftTweaker/CraftTweaker-Documentation/docs/mods/ThermalSeries/Dynamos/Compression_Dynamo.md

 #### Add Fuel

-The following script will add 1000 mB of Water as a fuel that produces 1000 RF.
+The following script will add 1000 mB of Water as a Fuel that produces 1000 RF.

 ```zenscript
 // <recipetype:thermal:compression_fuel>.addFuel(String name, IFluidStack ingredient, int energy);